Lawside Academy: School badge

 The school badge was of an unusual design, resembling a three leafed clover, which represented the Holy Trinity.
 It consisted of the crossed keys of Saint Peter surmounted by a papal tiara.
 The letters "L.A." for Lawside Academy were found in the two lower circles, whilst the school motto "Laborare et Orare" ("to work and to pray") from the Order of St Benedict curved around the edge.

 Closure

 In 2002, Dundee City Council decided to merge Lawside with St Saviour's RC High School which served Catholic children from the eastern side of the city, and the appointed rector of the new school, Moria Leck, decided to call the new school St Paul's Academy.
 Paul is the middle name of the Right Reverend Vincent Paul Logan, the Catholic bishop of the Diocese of Dunkeld in which Dundee is located.
 The schools merged for the new academic year 2008-2009, one year after Lawside's centenary celebrations in 2007.

+The site was demolished in 2009.